Biden meets top Ukrainian officials in Poland | MarketScreener

 Biden and Duda were exected in their meeting to address a dust-up over how to arm Ukraine with warplanes, and other security guarantees.

-Washington, seeking to avoid a direct conflict with Russia, earlier this month rejected a surprise offer by Poland to transfer Russian-made MiG-29 fighter jets to a U.S. base in Germany to be used to replenish Ukraine's air force.

-Now, Poland wants to accelerate the purchase of U.S.-made Patriot missiles, F35 fighter jets and tanks for its own security, and seek reassurance on NATO commitments to defend its members.

-(Reporting by Jarrett Renshaw and Humeyra Pamuk in Warsaw and Trevor Hunnicutt in WashingtonAdditional reporting by Nandita Bose in Washington, Justyna Pawlak and Joanna Plucinska in Warsaw and Kanishka Singh in BengaluruWriting by Trevor HunnicuttEditing by Heather Timmons, Grant McCool and Frances Kerry)
+(Reporting by Jarrett Renshaw and Humeyra Pamuk in Warsaw and Trevor Hunnicutt in WashingtonAdditional reporting by Natalia Zinets in Lviv, Ukraine, Nandita Bose in Washington, Justyna Pawlak and Joanna Plucinska in Warsaw and Kanishka Singh in BengaluruWriting by Trevor HunnicuttEditing by Heather Timmons, Grant McCool and Frances Kerry)